 - “Leadership in Low-Intensity Conflicts”, Canadian Defence Academy Research Grant, 2004, CDN$3,000.

 - School of Social Science and Public Policy PhD Studentship, King’s College London, 1 October 2001-31 September 2003, £40,800.

-Dr Catignani's research interests comprise, amongst other things, military sociology, critical military studies, civil-military relations, institutional innovation and transformation, contemporary security issues (esp. insurgency and counter-insurgency, terrorism and counter-terrorism, stabilization operations and military humanitarian intervention), Middle East security, and gendered perspectives on military personnel and family issues.
+Dr Catignani's research interests comprise, amongst other things, military sociology, critical military studies, civil-military relations, institutional innovation and transformation, contemporary security issues (esp. insurgency and counter-insurgency, terrorism and counter-terrorism, stabilization operations and military humanitarian interventions, the militarisation of counter-narcotics and policing within urban spaces), and gendered perspectives on security, military personnel and family issues.

 He is happy to supervise in the above areas.

-- External Examiner, MLitt in Terrorism Studies, St Andrews University, October 2016-Janury 2021.
+- External Examiner, MLitt in Terrorism Studies, St Andrews University, October 2016-January 2021.

 - Research Grant Proposal Reviewer, Humanities & Social Science Panel, Israel Science Foundation.